infragravity/sonar-docker/README.md

 Sonar is metric collection agent implemented using .NET Core integrated with time series databases.
-It can gather metrics from:
+This repository contains configuration files for deploying Sonar using Docker.
+For deploying Sonar to Kuberenetes as sidecar, use Helm [charts](https://github.com/infragravity/charts) repository and configuration files.
+Sonar can gather metrics from:
  * WMI locally or remotely(using WS-Management protocol).
  * Relational data from SQL Server
  * Windows performance counters
-This repository contains configuration files for deploying Sonar using Docker.
-For deploying Sonar to Kuberenetes as sidecar, use Helm [charts](https://github.com/infragravity/charts) repository and configuration files.

 # Background
 While there are few choices avalable for collecting performance counters or generating exporter code for specific WMI metrics, Sonar offers configuration only approach with support for multiple types of TSDBs used at the same time.
 Sonar supports sending metrics to Prometheus and InfluxDb.
 Using InfluxDb is ideal for storing events collected by Sonar from Windows OS event logs.